-HAROLD HOLZER is one of the country's leading authorities on Abraham Lincoln and the political culture of the Civil War era.
-A prolific writer and lecturer, and frequent guest on television, Holzer serves as chairman of The Lincoln Bicentennial Foundation, successor organization to the U. S. Abraham Lincoln Bicentennial Commission (ALBC), to which he was appointed by President Clinton in 2000, and co-chaired from 2001–2010.
-President Bush, in turn, awarded Holzer the National Humanities Medal in 2008.
+HAROLD HOLZER, winner of The 2015 Gilder-Lehrman Lincoln Prize, is one of the country's leading authorities on Abraham Lincoln and the political culture of the Civil War era.
+A prolific writer and lecturer, and frequent guest on television, Holzer served for six years (2010–2016) as Chairman of The Lincoln Bicentennial Foundation.
+For the previous 10 years he co-chaired the U. S. Abraham Lincoln Bicentennial Commission (ALBC), appointed by President Clinton.
+President Bush awarded Holzer the National Humanities Medal in 2008.
+And in 2013, Holzer wrote an essay on Lincoln for the official program at the re-inauguration of President Obama.
+He is now chairman of The Lincoln Forum.

 Books and Articles

-The Library Journal “highly recommended” his book, Lincoln President-Elect: Abraham Lincoln and the Great Secession Winter 1860-1861 and Doris Kearns Goodwin called it a "stunningly original work that casts completely new light on the most turbulent and critical presidential transition in American history."
-His book Lincoln At Cooper Union: The Speech That Made Abraham Lincoln President (2004), won a second-place 2005 Lincoln Prize, the most prestigious award in the field.
+The Library Journal “highly recommended” his 2008 book, Lincoln President-Elect: Abraham Lincoln and the Great Secession Winter 1860-1861 and Doris Kearns Goodwin called it a "stunningly original work that casts completely new light on the most turbulent and critical presidential transition in American history."
+His 2004 book Lincoln At Cooper Union: The Speech That Made Abraham Lincoln President won a second-place 2005 Lincoln Prize and several additional awards.

-Holzer has also written a number of pamphlets and monographs on Lincoln, including Lincoln and The Jews (2002), and Standing Tall: The Heroic Image of Abraham Lincoln (2005).
-And Holzer has contributed chapters to 50 additional books, including Lincoln and His Contemporaries (1999), The Lincoln Enigma (2001) and Our Lincoln (2008).
-In 2004, he was the historical advisor to the book Why Lincoln Matters by Mario M. Cuomo.
+Holzer has also written chapters to more than 60 books as well as a number of pamphlets and monographs on Lincoln, including Lincoln and The Jews (2002), and Standing Tall: The Heroic Image of Abraham Lincoln (2005).
+And Holzer has contributed chapters and forewords to 51 additional books, including Lincoln and His Contemporaries (1999), The Lincoln Enigma (2001), Our Lincoln (2008), and The Mary Lincoln Enigma (2012).
+In 2004, he was the historical advisor and contributor to the book Why Lincoln Matters by the late Mario M. Cuomo.
+In 2022, Holzer donated his papers and research files—amassed over his 45-year writing career—to the New York State Library in Albany.

-Harold and Criag Symonds sign copies of "The New York Times Complete Civil War".
+Harold and Craig Symonds sign copies of "The New York Times Complete Civil War" in 2010.

 Appearances and Lectures

-For the bicentennial, Holzer appeared on a number of national television specials, including Q&A with Brian Lamb from Washington’s Willard Hotel; Bill Moyers Journal on PBS, with Sam Waterston in a new reading entitled “Lincoln In American Memory,” and in the documentaries Looking For Lincoln (PBS), Stealing Lincoln’s Body (History Channel), and Lincoln: American Mastermind (National Geographic Television).
+For the 2009 Lincoln bicentennial, Holzer appeared on a number of national television specials, including Q&A with Brian Lamb from Washington’s Willard Hotel; Bill Moyer's Journal on PBS, with Sam Waterston in a new reading entitled “Lincoln In American Memory,” and in the documentaries Looking For Lincoln (PBS), Stealing Lincoln’s Body (History Channel), and Lincoln: American Mastermind (National Geographic Television).

 Bill Moyers, Sam Waterston and Harold at the taping for "Bill Moyers Journal" on 3/16/09 at the PBS studios in New York.

 Holzer also lectures widely before Civil War and Lincoln groups and at museums, colleges, and historical societies conferences throughout the country.
-Among the more than 150 different talks he has given across America on land as well as on the nation's rivers, Holzer has delivered the McMurtry Lecture at the Lincoln Museum in Fort Wayne, the Lincoln Shrine Lecture in Redlands, California, and the Frank and Virginia Williams Lecture at LSU/Shreveport.
-In 2004, he delivered the prestigious Fortenbaugh Lecture at Gettysburg College and the second annual NEH "Heroes of History" lecture at Ford's Theatre in Washington.
-In 2005, he was the featured speaker at ceremonies marking the anniversary of Lincoln's Gettysburg Address at the Solidier's Cemetry in Gettysburg, PA.
-His bicentennial year lectures took him from Oxford, England to Boise, Idaho, and some 25 major venues in between, including as American Pictures Distinguished Lecturer at The Smithsonian Institution in April 2009.
-He delivered the prestigious Nathan I. Huggins Lectures at Harvard University's W.E.B.
-Du Bois Center for African and African American Research in fall 2011.
-During the first years of the Civil War sesquicentennial, 2011-12, he has lectured at such venues as Ford's Theatre, The National Archives, The Albany Institute of History and Art, Dartmouth College, and The New-York Historical Society, where he moderates a regular series on Civil War history.
+Among the more than 260 different talks he has given across America on land as well as on the nation's rivers, Holzer has twice delivered the R. Gerald McMurtry Lecture at the Lincoln Museum (now the Allen County Library) in Fort Wayne, along with the Lincoln Shrine Lecture in Redlands, California, the Frank and Virginia Williams Lecture at LSU/Shreveport, and the inaugural Frank and Virginia Williams Lecture at The Ulysses S. Grant Presidential Library at Mississippi State University in Starkville.
+In 2004, he delivered the Fortenbaugh Lecture at Gettysburg College and the second NEH "Heroes of History" lecture at Ford's Theatre in Washington.
+In 2005 and again in 2017, he was a featured speaker at ceremonies marking the anniversary of Lincoln's Gettysburg Address at the Soldier's Cemetery in Gettysburg, PA.
+His Lincoln Bicentennial year lectures took him from Oxford, England to Boise, Idaho, and some 25 major venues in between, including as American Pictures Distinguished Lecturer at The Smithsonian Institution in April 2009.
+In 2011, he delivered the prestigious Nathan I. Huggins Lectures at Harvard University's W.E.B.
+Du Bois Center for African and African American Research.
+During the Civil War sesquicentennial, he lectured at such venues as Ford's Theatre (including the 150th anniversary of the Lincoln Assassination), The National Archives, President Lincoln's Cottage, The Albany Institute of History and Art, Dartmouth College, Centre College, Long Island University, The Gettysburg National Military Park, The American Antiquarian Society, History Miami, The State Museum of Pennsylvania, Mary Washington College, the Park Avenue Armory, The White House Historical Association, Temple University, The U.S. Capitol, The Newseum, The National Portrait Gallery, and in an ongoing series of Civil War conversations at The New-York Historical Society, where he moderates programs on Civil War history.
+He appeared in programs with Tony Kushner, award-winning screenwriter of Spielberg's Lincoln, at such venues as The Union League of Chicago, The Civil War Round Table and Lincoln Group of New York, The Museum of The Moving Image, The New-York Historical Society, and Roosevelt House at Hunter College, his home base since 2015.

-In February 2007 he helped organize and debut a new “Lincoln Series” of modern political debates and dialogues in the Lincoln tradition at New York’s Cooper Union, the first of which featured Mario Cuomo, Newt Gingrich, and the late Tim Russert, and later presented Senator John Edwards, Mayor Michael Bloomberg, and President Barack Obama.
-In 2012 Holzer advised New York Governor Andrew Cuomo on the rehabilitation and reinstallation of the historic but neglected Hall of Governors portrait gallery at the New York State Capitol.
+For the 2008 Presidential campaign he helped organize and debut a new “Lincoln Series” of modern political debates and dialogues in the Lincoln tradition at New York’s Cooper Union, the first of which featured the late Mario Cuomo, Newt Gingrich, and the late Tim Russert, and later presented Senator John Edwards, Mayor Michael Bloomberg, and Barack Obama.
+In 2012 Holzer advised New York Governor Andrew Cuomo on the rehabilitation and reinstallation of the historic but neglected Hall of Governors portrait gallery at the New York State Capitol and co-organized a statewide sesquicentennial tour of Lincoln's handwritten 1862 Preliminary Emancipation Proclamation.
+In 2012, Governor Cuomo appointed him co-chair of the N.Y.
+State "Pathways Through History" initiative.
+He has also served as a member of the New York City World War I Commission.

-Much honored for his work, Holzer won a coveted second-place Lincoln Prize for his Cooper Union book in 2005.
-He has six times won the Barondess Award of the Civil War Round Table of New York (1984, 1990, 1993, 2005, 2009; plus honorable mentions in 1999 for the exhibition Lincoln from Life and 2010 for the exhibition "Lincoln and New York").
-He has also received the Diploma of Honor from Lincoln Memorial University (1988); won the Award of Achievement from the Lincoln Group of New York five times (1988, 1993 2004, 2009 and 2010); received a 1988 George Washington Medal from the Freedom Foundation; a 1989 Writer of Distinction Award from the International Reading Association; and a 1993 Award of Superior Achievement from the Illinois State Historical Society, along with an honorary doctorate in humane letters from Lincoln College in 1992.
+Much honored for his work, Holzer won a second-place Lincoln Prize for his Cooper Union book in 2005, and won the prestigious top prize in 2015, along with The Mark Lynton History Prize for Lincoln and the Power of the Press, The J. Anthony Lukas award given annually by The Columbia University School of Journalism; the Mark Lynton Prize for best book from The Shorenstein Center at Harvard University's Kennedy School; and the Hazel Dicken-Garcia Award for Distinguished Scholarship in Journalism.
+He has seven times won the Barondess Lincoln Award of the Civil War Round Table of New York (1984, 1990, 1993, 2005, 2009, 2015); plus honorable mentions in 1999 for the exhibition Lincoln from Life and again in 2010 for the exhibition "Lincoln and New York".
+He has also received the Diploma of Honor from Lincoln Memorial University (1988); won the Award of Achievement from the Lincoln Group of New York six times (1988, 1993 2004, 2009, 2010, and 2015); received a 1988 George Washington Medal from the Freedom Foundation; a 1989 Writer of Distinction Award from the International Reading Association; and a 1993 Award of Superior Achievement from the Illinois State Historical Society.
+He won the special bicentennial "Order of Lincoln" award, the highest honor bestowed by the State of Illinois, in 2009.

-Harold poses with his grandson Charlie after receiving the National Humanities Medal at the White House.
+Harold poses with his grandson Charles after receiving the National Humanities Medal at the White House in 2008.

-From 1991-1996, Holzer served as president of the Lincoln Group of New York, and still serves on its executive committee.
-He also served on the board of directors of the Abraham Lincoln Association and New York's Civil War Round Table, and on the editorial advisory board of The Lincoln Herald.
+Holzer served from 2015–2021 as a Trustee of The Metropolitan Museum of Art (representing NYC Comptroller Scott Stringer), and on the board of The Bella Abzug Leadership Institute.
+From 1991–1996, Holzer served as president of the Lincoln Group of New York, and has served on its executive committee for more than 30 years.
+He also served on the board of directors of the Abraham Lincoln Association and New York's Civil War Round Table, and on the editorial advisory boards of The Lincoln Herald, American Heritage, and Civil War Times.

-Holzer is founding vice chairman and a regular lecturer at The Lincoln Forum, which hosts an annual symposium each year in Gettysburg, and serves on the Board of Directors of the Ulysses S. Grant Association.
+Holzer serves as Chairman of The Lincoln Forum, the national organization for historians and enthusiasts that meets annually at Gettysburg.
+He was a co-founder of the group, served for more than two decades as its vice-chairman, and a year as co-chair before his election as chair in 2018.
+He also serves on the Board of Directors of the Ulysses S. Grant Association.
 He was also a member of the Research Advisory Group for the President Lincoln and Soldiers' Home National Monument in Washington, and of the board of historical advisors of the Mariners' Museum's U.S.S.
-Monitor Center in Newport News, Virginia; the Tredegar National Civil War Center Foundation in Richmond; The National Constitution Center in Philadelphia; The Ford's Theatre National Historic Site, including its new Education Center; The Lincoln Museum at Lincoln College in Lincoln, Illinois, and the Gettysburg National Military Park Visitor Center.
+Monitor Center in Newport News, Virginia; the Tredegar National Civil War Center Foundation in Richmond; The National Constitution Center in Philadelphia; The Ford's Theatre National Historic Site, including its new Education Center; The Lincoln Museum at Lincoln College in Lincoln, Illinois, The Papers of Abraham Lincoln project in Springfield, Illinois, and the Gettysburg National Military Park Visitor Center.
 At the U.S. Lincoln Bicentennial Commission, he helped plan and organize programs and celebrations to mark Lincoln's 200th birthday.
+During his chairmanship of the ALBF, The Foundation distributed nearly $600,000 to some 60 projects and organizations nationwide.

 In February 2006, Holzer was also named co-chairman of The New York State Lincoln Bicentennial Commission by Governor George E. Pataki.
 A former member of the New York State Council on the Humanities, Holzer was appointed by Gov. Mario Cuomo to the New York State Archives Preservation Trust Board in 1994, was re-appointed by Gov. Pataki in 1999, again by then-New York State Senate Minority Leader David Paterson in 2004, and then by the State Board of Regents in 2008.
-In this role he co-organized and served as lead historian for a Union Preserved Civil War symposium in Albany, co-edited two Archives-sponsored books on New York and The Civil War, hosted events featuring actor Richard Dreyfuss, C-SPAN founder Brian Lamb, actor Sam Waterston, and historians Doris Kearns Goodwin, Henry Louis Gates Jr., and Robert Caro; and co-organized a 2012 Lincoln Symposium at the Albany Law School.
+In this ongoing role he co-organized and served as lead historian for a Union Preserved Civil War symposium in Albany, co-edited two Archives-sponsored books on New York and The Civil War, and hosted Empire State Archives and History Award events featuring actor Richard Dreyfuss, C-SPAN founder Brian Lamb, actor Sam Waterston, and historians Doris Kearns Goodwin, Henry Louis Gates Jr., Robert Caro, Ken Burns, David McCullough, and Ron Chernow; and co-organized a 2012 Lincoln Symposium at the Albany Law School.
+Holzer earned The Empire State award himself in 2017.

 Career

-Holzer serves as Senior Vice President for External Affairs at The Metropolitan Museum of Art in New York, the largest and most comprehensive art museum in the western hemisphere.
-He joined the museum as Chief Communications Officer in 1992 and was named vice president in 1996 and senior vice president in 2005.
-His responsibilities include Communications, Marketing, Advertising, Government Affairs, Multi-Cultural Audience Development, Admissions, Tourism Promotion, and Visitor Services.
+After 23 years of service, Holzer retired from his post as Senior Vice President for Public Affairs at The Metropolitan Museum of Art in New York in 2015.
+He first joined the institution as Chief Communications Officer in 1992, was named vice president in 1996 and senior vice president in 2005.
+His responsibilities included Government Affairs, Multi-Cultural Audience Development, Admissions, and Visitor Services.
+He joined Roosevelt House that September, where he oversees academic programs for Hunter College undergraduates in public policy and human rights, and hosts public programs on history and current events.

 Family

-Holzer lives in Rye, New York with his wife of 41 years, Edith Holzer, director of public affairs for the New York State Council of Child Caring Agencies.
-The Holzers have two daughters: Meg, an attorney who attended Yale University and NYU Law School, and Remy, a Harvard graduate with a Masters in Film Studies from NYU who is an independent film historian; she is married to New Republic associate editor and book critic Adam Kirsch.
-The Holzers have one grandson, Charles Ezra Kirsch.
+Holzer lives in New York with his wife of 52 years, Edith Holzer, retired director of public affairs for the New York State Council of Child Caring Agencies.
+The Holzers have two daughters: Meg, an attorney who attended Yale University and NYU Law School, and Remy Kirsch, a Harvard graduate with a Masters in Film Studies from NYU who is an independent film historian and fundraiser; she is married to author and book critic Adam Kirsch.
+The Holzers have two grandsons, Charles, 15, and Leo, 3.
+Listen to Charles' theater podcasts on Backstage Babble.

 Harold and Edith at the gala reception for Lincoln and New York at the New-York Historical Society.